 If the estimated value of the water bottle and pen do not exceed $10.00, it would be permissible.
 These would be considered “token items” under the State Code of Ethics provided the annual total of such items from a single source is $50 or less.

 While I’m at the conference, is it permissible for me to accept a round of golf or tickets to a show from the sponsor?

-I believe that someone I work with is doing something that violates the Code of Ethics.
-How do I file a complaint?
+I believe that someone I work with is doing something that violates the State Code of Ethics.
+What do I do?